-What Is the Health Technology Expert Review Panel Recommendation for RapidAI?
+What is the Health Technology Expert Review Panel (HTERP) Recommendation for RapidAl?

-In locations where RapidAI has already been implemented for use in detecting suspected LVO and ICH, the Health Technology Expert Review Panel (HTERP) recommends RapidAI is used only as indicated, alongside clinician interpretation of CT imaging, to reduce the risk of incorrect results; and the generation of evidence to evaluate its value in health care systems, including its use in less-resourced centres with limited access to stroke care specialists.
+In sites where RapidAI has already been implemented for use in detecting suspected LVO and ICH, HTERP recommends: (i) RapidAI is used only as indicated, alongside clinician interpretation of CT scans, to reduce the risk of incorrect results; and (ii) the generation of evidence to evaluate its value in health care systems, including its use in less-resourced centres with limited access to stroke specialists.

-In locations considering the implementation of RapidAl for use in detecting suspected LVO and ICH, given the uncertainty and gaps in the evidence regarding clinical, economic, and equity value of RapidAl, HTERP cannot provide recommendations for or against its implementation.
+In sites considering the implementation of RapidAI, given the uncertainty and gaps in the evidence regarding clinical, economic, and equity value of RapidAI, HTERP cannot provide recommendations for or against its implementation.